ruggeri/tech-notes/randos/electrical-outlets-and-plugs-by-country.md

   - However, there are sometimes _nonstandard_ outlets that accept Type
     C. These can accept unearthed variants of Type L and J so should provide 10A.
 I believe I saw this on a powerstrip in Greece.
-  - You can always carry the appropriate national connector, which will have a ground.
+  - You can always carry the appropriate national connector.
+Every nation will have some kind of grounded connector.
 Type C is maybe most useful in Italy (Type L) and Switzerland (Type J), where type E/F cannot plug in.
 Even in Denmark you can plug E/F into type K outlets (though not vice versa), so long as you don't need grounding.
 So you don't really need Type C there either.
   - I try to avoid Type C because (1) it doesn't provide grounding and (2) it tends to fit poorly.
 I prefer just to take the national plugs I will need.
 - F is an earthed connector.
   - This is the German plug often called "Schuko".
   - It has a circular recessed socket, and circular based plug.
   - It has two 4.8mm prongs set 19mm apart.
+Intended for loads up to 16A.
   - Ground is provided by a metal sheath with two notches at the top and bottom.
 These provide contact area for metal clips at the socket.
   - A C plug can be plugged into the center of an F socket.
 The C prongs